isa-group/SLA4OAI-ResearchSpecification/SLA4OAI-spec.md

 ```

 #### 4.2.9 RatesObject
-Contains a list of guarantees describing the rates for the service on the current plan
+Contains a map from name to PathObject describing the rate limits for the service on the current plan.

 | Field Pattern  | Type                               | Description  |
 | :------------- | :--------------------------------- | :------------|